Gathering Diagnostics from Software Event Broker Containers

 -h or --help displays the gather diagnostics help information.

 -f filename or --file filename outputs a single compressed file of diagnostics data.
-A default file name will be used if one is not specified.
+A default file name is used if one is not specified.

 -d days or --days days specifies the number of days of history to capture.

 -n container or --name container specifies a particular container name or ID to gather diagnostic data for.
-If no container is specified, all containers matching the container image will be used.
+If no container is specified, all containers matching the container image are used.

 -i repository:tag or --image repository:tag specifies the container image to use to find matching containers.
 The default value is solace-app:currentload.